karenmd/Getting-and-Cleaning-Data-Course-Project/codebook.md

 * Mean: Mean value
 * Std: Standard deviation

-These consist of the following:
+The original labels were modifed to descriptive variable names and include the following:

 * TimeDomain_BodyAccelerometerMeanX
 * TimeDomain_BodyAccelerometerMeanY